 This is not the kind of task you can go into on a whim.
 If it's going to be done properly, make sure you put at least a couple of hours aside so it's a methodical, calm process rather than a rushed job.
 Make a brew, reply to everyone's messages and then get stuck in.

-The main thing you need are bags that are big enough and strong enough to contain lots of castoffs.
-Make sure you've got separate containers for charity store pieces, items you'll aim to sell, unwearables that are destined for the recycling plant and pieces that need to go into storage.
+The main thing you need are bags big enough and strong enough to contain lots of castoffs.
+Make sure you've got separate containers for charity-store pieces, items you'll aim to sell, unwearables that are destined for the recycling plant and pieces that need to go into storage.

 Don't Do It With Your Other Half

-You are only asking for trouble by getting your partner involved.
-However, it is best to do your clear out with someone in tow—alone and it's all too easy to cave and keep everything as is.
-Select a person who is honest but sensitive and whose style and taste you trust.
+You're only asking for trouble by getting your partner involved.
+However, it's best to do your clear-out with someone in tow.
+Alone, it's all too easy to cave and keep everything as is.
+Select a person who's honest but sensitive, and whose style and taste you trust.
 Feel free to lure in the lucky candidate with wine and snacks.

 If Time Permits, Organise Into Categories First